oracle-livelabs/em-omc/mysql/heatwave-machine-learning/introduction/introduction.md

 In this lab, you will be guided through the following steps:

-- Create SSH Key on Oracle Cloud Infrastructure Cloud Shell
-- Create MySQL Database for HeatWave (DB System) instance
-- Setup Compute instance
+- Get HeatWave MySQL environment details
-- Connect to DB System using MySQL Shell through Compute Instance / Cloud Shell
+- Connect to DB System using MySQL Workbench
-- Add HeatWave cluster to DB System
-- Prepare and load training and test data.
+- Prepare and load training and test data
-- Train the machine learning model.
+- Train the machine learning model
 - Make predictions with test data using a trained model
 - Run explanations on test data using a trained model
 - Score your machine learning model to assess its reliability